-Note: Appointing authorities must work with the Office of Labor Relations before granting an employee administrative leave in excess of 20 consecutive working days.
+Note: Appointing authorities must work with Employee Relations before granting an employee administrative leave in excess of 20 consecutive working days.

 Required Administrative Leave (5-16): Appointing authorities are required to grant paid time to employees in the instances described below:

 Rule 5-16.
 Administrative leave must be granted for the following:

 A. Two hours to participate in general elections if the employee does not have three hours of unscheduled work time during the hours the polls are open.